-122 Conversations: A cultural, social engagement collaboration by: Duluth Sister Cities International, Tweed Museum/School of Fine Art, University of Minnesota Duluth & Professional Artist Anne Labovitz
+122 Conversations: Person to Person, Art Beyond Borders is a cultural, social engagement collaboration by: Duluth Sister Cities International, Tweed Museum/School of Fine Art, University of Minnesota Duluth & Professional artist Anne Labovitz

 Space Bodies, The Gym at Judson, 243 Thompson Street, New York, January 10, 2016